 Go to www.San JacCard.com and enter the required information to see the status of your card and the address to which it was mailed.

 Go to www.SanJacCard.com and enter the required information to see the status of your card and the address to which it was mailed.
-If you did not receive the card or have lost the card you can request a new card.
-Please be aware there is a $5 fee for a new card that has not previously been activated.
+If you did not receive the card or have lost the card you can request a new card by visiting any campus Business Office.

 Go to www.SanJacCard.com and login with your e-mail address and the password you setup.
 Once logged in, click on Profile then Refund Preferences.
 There you will see Complete a New ACH Form.